KingArthour/Vehicle-Detection-SSD-/README.md

 # Vehicle-Detection-SSD-
-This is vehicle dectection project use ssd model.it is part of Image processing subject
+This is vehicle dectection project use ssd model.It is part of Image processing subject